-Some GOP state lawmakers help spread COVID-19 misinformation
+Some GOP State Lawmakers Help Spread COVID-19 Misinformation

 “When we’re talking about testimony that occurred at a public hearing, the far better response would be counterspeech, maybe in the form of fact-checking or labeling, rather than this attempt to flush it down the memory hole,” Wizner said.

-In Michigan, for example, the House Oversight Committee didn't include state health officials or other virus experts in a discussion about an extended pause on youth contact sports ordered by Democratic Gov. Gretchen Whitmer.
+In Michigan, for example, a House Oversight Committee meeting didn’t feature state health officials or other virus experts in a discussion about an extended pause on youth contact sports ordered by Democratic Gov. Gretchen Whitmer.

-It did feature Jayme McElvany, a virus skeptic who also has posted about the QAnon conspiracy and former President Donald Trump's unfounded claims of election fraud.
-Founder of a group called Let Them Play, McElvany questioned mask mandates and the science behind state COVID-19 data during a legislative hearing that didn't feature any witnesses from the other side.
+It did include Jayme McElvany, a virus skeptic who also has posted about the QAnon conspiracy and former President Donald Trump’s unfounded claims of election fraud.
+Founder of a group called Let Them Play, McElvany questioned mask mandates and the science behind state COVID-19 data during a legislative hearing that didn’t feature any witnesses from the other side.
+The committee chairman, Republican Rep. Steven Johnson, said the state health department was invited to testify but did not.
+Legislative Republicans have been challenging decisions of the Whitmer administration throughout the coronavirus pandemic.

 Wizner said such imbalances need to be highlighted, not suppressed.